Off-site visibility for AI Search: where mentions come from

 What usually works:

-- You have a simple "best for" positioning ("best for tracking AI citations", "best for teams doing GEO at scale", etc.).
+• A simple "best for" positioning ("best for tracking AI citations", "best for teams doing GEO at scale", etc.).

-- You have something that looks like proof, not hype (screenshots, a public example, a tiny study, a free tool).
+• Something that looks like proof, not hype (screenshots, a public example, a tiny study, a free tool).

 Do Reddit and Quora discussions influence AI answers?